Treatment is effective. Recovery is possible.

 The Department of Health Services supervises Wisconsin's public substance use services system.
 Wisconsin's 72 counties are responsible for delivering services and providing for the well-being, treatment, and care of individuals living with substance use concerns.
 This often is done in partnership with community-based agencies and organizations.

 Private practice professionals licensed by the state also provide care and treatment to people living with substance use concerns.

 Pregnant women are given priority in substance use treatment admissions.

 If this is an emergency and you need help now, please dial 911.

-To reduce the death and disability from opioid addiction, Wisconsin has expanded access to effective treatment options, such as medication-assisted treatment.
+Wisconsin has expanded access to effective treatment options for opioid addiction.
 Get help now.

 Health Insurance Coverage